 Ministers ‘asleep at the wheel’ on installing electric car charging devices

-Labour criticised the Tories as figures show fewer than 9,000 public charge points were installed in the UK last year.
+Labour criticised the Tories after figures showed fewer than 9,000 public charging points were installed in the UK last year.

-Department for Transport (DfT) figures published on Wednesday reveal the number of devices available for use increased by just 8,680 from 28,375 in January 2021 to 37,055 this month.
+Department for Transport (DfT) figures published on Wednesday revealed that the number of devices available for use increased by just 8,680 from 28,375 in January 2021 to 37,055 this month.

 Sales of new petrol and diesel cars and vans in the UK will be banned from 2030.

-Labour said the current rate of charge point installation suggests the Government is on course to miss its target of having 300,000 public charge points at that time, by more than 20 years.
+Labour said the current rate of charge point installation suggests the Government is on course to miss its target of having 300,000 public charging points at that time, by more than 20 years.

 Shadow transport secretary Louise Haigh said: “There is no time to lose on charging infrastructure, but the Conservatives are asleep at the wheel.